“A mesei a delal a telid”

 -Palauan proverb

 Climate change refers to significant, long-term shifts in global weather patterns and temperatures, primarily driven by increased concentrations of greenhouse gases like carbon dioxide in the atmosphere.
 These changes result from human activities such as burning fossil fuels, deforestation, and industrial processes.
 These greenhouse gases trap heat in the earth’s atmosphere resulting in the rise of global average temperature, melting polar ice, sea-level rise, and more frequent extreme weather events, all of which pose substantial risks to ecosystems and human societies.
+In Palau, these global changes manifest as higher temperatures, stronger typhoons, coral reef loss, and coastal flooding, presenting significant challenges to Palau’s economy, environment, and communities.

-In the context of Palau, these global changes manifest as higher temperatures, stronger typhoons, coral reef loss, and coastal flooding, presenting significant challenges to Palau’s economy, environment, and communities.
-For information on climate variability, observed changes, and projected impacts in the Pacific region, please visit the Pacific Climate Change Monitor.
-For a country-specific look at the impacts of climate change across sectors in Palau, please visit the Pacific Islands Regional Climate Assessment (PIRCA) for Palau.
+For information on climate variability, observed and projected changes, and projected impacts in the Pacific region, please visit the Pacific Climate Change Monitor.
+For a country-specific look at the impacts of climate change across sectors in Palau, please visit the Climate Change Monitor and Palau Pacific Islands Regional Climate Assessment (PIRCA).

 Climate & Kukau